Stillpoint-Software/hyperbee.expressions/src/Hyperbee.Expressions.Compiler/README.md

 ### Execution Benchmarks

-All three compilers produce delegates with equivalent runtime performance.
-For non-trivial expressions (Complex, Loop), the difference is zero - the compiled IL is structurally identical.
+All three compilers produce delegates with equivalent runtime performance and no per-call allocation.
+For non-trivial expressions (Complex, Loop) the difference is zero - the compiled IL is structurally identical.
 For trivial expressions (Simple, Switch), sub-nanosecond differences reflect JIT inlining decisions around `DynamicMethod` boundaries, not meaningful execution overhead.

 > **Note:** FEC returns `N/A` for the Loop tier due to a known compilation issue with
 > loop/break expressions.
 HEC compiles and runs it correctly.